anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

-# Module 5: BigLake external tables with metadata acceleration on Hudi datasets
+# Module 5: BigLake external tables on Hudi snapshots

 ## BigLake in a nutshell
 BigLake is feature that provides the following capabilities-